Google blocks websites certified by DarkMatter, after Reuters reports

 Google said last week on a public discussion board that its Chrome and Android browsers would mark as unsafe all websites that had been certified by the UAE security firm DarkMatter.

-While Google did not provide a reason for the move, and did not respond to requests for comment, it cited the same decision taken by Firefox browser-maker Mozilla last month. here]
+While Google did not provide a reason for the move, and did not respond to requests for comment, it cited the same decision taken by Firefox browser-maker Mozilla last month.

 Mozilla said it would block DarkMatter certified websites because of “credible evidence” presented by Reuters and other media reports that the Abu Dhabi-based company had been involved in hacking operations.
 Mozilla said it was concerned that DarkMatter could use its status as an internet security gatekeeper to launch covert hacking efforts.